IgnacioGB1990/Battleship/README.md

 3. Match ends when player/computer manages to sink all rivals ships.

+4. Coordinates ( x, y ) will range between 0 and 9.

 ### Legend
 1. ❌ = water
 2. ✅ = part of ship damaged